 OVPN conversation with the founder

 We visited OVPN, the provider from Sweden, in Stockholm.
-In some very long conversations, we were able to find out more about the founder of OVPN and his personal motives.
-The provider was the first on the market to use RAM disk in its own servers and exclusively uses its own hardware.
+In some very long conversations, we were able to find out more about the founder of OVPN and his motives.
+The provider was the first on the market to use RAM disk in its servers and exclusively uses its hardware.
 An exceptional visit to a very transparent company that David Widbergh leads.

 More videos of our visit to Sweden can also be found on our YouTube channel.